MediaComem/comem-archidep/ex/docker-static.md

 RUN npm ci
 ```

-## :exclamation: Launch the Parcel development server
+## :exclamation: Launch the Vite development server
 The last step in your Dockerfile will be to determine the command executed when running the container.
 This is done using the `CMD` instruction, which there can only be one of.
-In our case, this command will be launching the Parcel developement server, or: `npm start`.
+In our case, this command will be launching the Vite developement server, or: `npm start`.

 :warning: **Don't confuse `RUN` with `CMD`. `RUN` actually runs a command and commits the result; `CMD` doesn't execute anything at build time, but specifies the intended command for the image.**